-Council Emissions 2021/22
+Current Council Emissions 2021/22

-Within this wider borough target, the council aims to lead the way on helping deliver carbon neutrality, by improving its own operations, to become a net zero carbon organisation by 2030.
-This applies primarily to scope 1+2 emissions where the council has direct accountability and can have the most impact through solutions, though scope 3 elements are also taken into account where it is possible for the council to utilise its influence.
+Within the wider borough target the council aims to lead the way on helping deliver neutrality, by improving its own operations, to become a net zero carbon organisation by carbon 2030.
+This currently applies to scope 1+2 emissions where the council has direct accountability and can have the most impact through solutions, though scope 3 elements are also taken into account where it is possible for the council to utilise its influence.
+Going forward, as a business we will begin measuring and targeting a reduction in scope 3 emissions.